 Biggar is a historic market town on the northern edge of the Southern Uplands.

-A royal burgh since 1451, Biggar still retains its medieval layout.
+A burgh of barony since the 15th century, Biggar still retains its medieval layout.
 The main street is lined with centuries-old houses and Biggar Kirk dates from the 16th century.
 Biggar has associations with various historical figures, including William Wallace and Bonnie Prince Charlie.

 One of the town’s main attractions is a world famous Victorian puppet theatre.
-Biggar also has more museums per head than any other town in Scotland.
-They include the Moat Park Heritage Centre, Gladstone Court Museum, Greenhill Covenanters Museum, and the Biggar Gasworks Museum, the only preserved gas works in Scotland.
+Biggar also has somw wonderful museums, including the Biggar & Upper Clydesdale Museum and the Biggar Gasworks Museum, the only preserved gas works in Scotland.
+At the Albion Museum, vehicles made the commercial vehicle manufacturer Albion Motors are displayed, some of which date back to 1899.
 The town hosts an annual arts festival, the Biggar Little Festival, every October.
 Another yearly event is the Biggar Bonfire, an ancient custom that takes place on Hogmanay and dates back to pagan times.

 Nearby, the popular walk up Tinto Hill gives commanding views over the Clyde Valley.
 Little Sparta, the garden created by artist and poet Ian Hamilton Finlay and containing over 270 of his artworks, can be found close by in the Pentland Hills and is open to the public during the summer season.